abstractmachines/abstractmachines.github.io/_posts/2020-3-22-converting-thunks-to-sagas.md

 categories: tutorials
 ---

+## Motivation

+Handling asynchronous effects within Redux apps has generally traditionally been handled with thunks, which are action creators that return functions to be executed later in a delayed way for async side effects such as API calls.

+Thunks can involve a lot of nesting and what looks like "the pyramid of doom" and "callback hell."

+Thunks are also very hard to test.

+Enter sagas, a long running process in Redux that can listen to actions being fired, dispatch ("put") a new action, and do multiple things to make our apps more testable, snappy and responsive.

+Sagas are generators, so if you don't know what that means, check out the [async await / generators post](http://blog.amandafalke.com/tutorials/2018/02/24/async-await-infinite-regression.html).

 ##  To upgrade a repo from using only thunks to using sagas:

 1. Create a dummy saga